4neesh/DevBlog/src/posts/010_MapAndStream.md

 </p>

 <p>
-<code language="java"><strong>toMap(Function key, Function value)</strong></code> take two arguments that will transform the Collection into a new Map.
+<code language="java"><strong>toMap(Function key, Function value)</strong></code> takes two arguments that will transform the Collection into a new Map.
 Functions are used to determine the key and values to be added.
 A lambda expression can be used to obtain the entry set from the Map: <code language="java">entryInstance -> entryInstance.getKey()</code> will obtain the key from each entry.
 Similarly, <code language="java">entryInstance -> entryInstance.getValue()</code> can be used to obtain the entry value.
 It is possible to pass the entryInstance into a method that accepts and returns an int to perform business logic.
 In the below example, a function is used to double the value and assign it into the Map:

 ```java{numberLines:true}